People working together, utilizing science and technology, expanding industry, furthering careers.

 The NPSS Administrative Committee (AdCom) consists of various members including elected members from our eight Technical Committees (TC) and the Transnational Committee.
-Four TCs have open positions starting in 2023 for a term of four years.
+Five TCs have open positions starting in 2024 for a term of four years.

 » Particle Accelerator Science and Technology (PAST)

-Nominations have closed and the election will take place from August 1 – September 15.
+Nominations are open until 1 June 2023 and the elections will take place from August 1 – September 15.